 Check out the table below to see the best reported times to post on Facebook.
 In a nutshell, the best days are Tuesday, Wednesday, and Friday, with the worst day being Saturday.

 You will want to acknowledge and address comments in a timely fashion.
-Even, and especially, the bad ones.
-If the comment is positive, you will want to “like” the comment and respond.
+Even and especially the bad ones.
+You will want to “like” the comment and respond if the comment is positive.

 If the comment is negative, such as a complaint about a recent purchase, you’ll still want to respond.
 However, rather than try to hash it out “in public” on your page, politely apologize for the inconvenience and ask the customer to contact you via email or messenger so that you can look into their concern and assist them further.

-The goal of your Facebook page is to generate awareness, drive traffic to your website or app, and ultimately create customers.
+Your Facebook page aims to generate awareness, drive traffic to your website or app, and ultimately create customers.
 There are two basic ways to do this.
 Organic traffic and paid traffic.

 Organic traffic is an activity that comes to your page through non-paid means.
 This can be customers searching for your page or coming across it because they saw a friend sharing your content.
-The more prosperous and entertaining the content, the more likely viewers will share it among their circles.
-However, the organic reach of your content is limited to your existing followers and anyone they may have shared it with.
+However, the organic reach of your content is limited to your existing followers and anyone they may have shared it with The more prosperous and entertaining the content, the more likely viewers will share it among their circles..

 For that reason, paid traffic is required to enhance your reach and spread your content beyond the bounds of your existing follower count.
 Paid traffic comes from boosted posts and ads, which is critical in reaching new and larger audiences.

-The proof is in the pudding here; 70% of marketers use Facebook ads as a means to market their product or service.
+The proof is in the pudding here; 70% of marketers use Facebook ads to market their product or service.
 Using a combination of both organic and paid outreach is a full-proof way to get the ball rolling.

 Video ads range from short, mobile ads to long-form presentations.
 In general, short, direct videos are the most successful, and 81% of marketers actually prefer video ads to photos or carousels.
 It’s essential to understand your goals and audience when deciding which ad type works best for you and you can always have a look at the Facebook ad library for inspiration.